St. Petersburg Woman's Club: History

 The St. Petersburg Woman's Club was founded on February 7, 1913, by Mrs. Benjamin A. Greene, who had relocated from Evanston, Illinois, where she previously served as president of her local Federated Woman's Club.
 Under Mrs. Greene's leadership as president, the club held weekly meetings every Thursday afternoon at 3 p.m. at the First Baptist Church.
 In the same year, the club became a member of the Florida Federation of Women's Clubs.

-In 1921, Mrs. Esterly was appointed Honorary President for life.
-The club's motto was “Each for all and all for humanity.
-We cannot all serve alike but we can all serve willingly and well.”
+In 1921, Mrs. Esterly was appointed honorary president for life.
+The club's motto was "Each for all and all for humanity.
+We cannot all serve alike but we can all serve willingly and well."
 A building fund was established in 1922, and by January 1923, membership had grown to 400.
-On November 26, 1923, the St. Petersburg Woman's Club officially became a member of the General Federation of Women's Clubs.
+On November 26, 1923, the club officially became a member of the General Federation of Women's Clubs.

 The clubhouse was dedicated in November 1929.
 In April 1932, twelve young women established the Junior Woman's Club as an auxiliary of the Senior Woman's Club.